Ten Ways to Introduce Competition to Young Tennis Players

 2) Dates and times for when the games were.

 In contrast, I thought about what happens when a parent takes their kids to my club as part of their own sports buffet.
-For years we had kids practicing for up to 2-3 years before they finally got a chance to Play, and then it was typically a USTA-sanctioned tournament where they got pummeled and had a poor experience.
+For years, we had kids practicing for 2-3 years before they finally got a chance to play, and then it was typically a USTA-sanctioned tournament where they got pummeled and had a poor experience.

 It is a wonder we could retain any kids at all!

-The bottom line is there are countless families and kids “trying on” different sports to see what they like best.
-Most of us teach tennis and therefore would agree that tennis has more to offer than other sports do, but the problem is we lose players out the "back door" because they never get a chance to play or compete.
+The bottom line is that countless families and kids are “trying on” different sports to see what they like best.
+Most of us teach tennis and therefore would agree that tennis has more to offer than other sports do, but the problem is we lose players out the “back door” because they never get a chance to play or compete.

 1) Progression of Competition: Remember that with young players, many families are still just trying tennis out to see if they even like it, so we have to make it as convenient as possible for them.
 I like to progress kids through competition in the following steps.

-• Competitions within the class they are already coming to.
+• Competitions within the class are already coming to.

 • Competitions outside their class but still at the facility (club) where they practice.

-• Competitions outside the club, but that are informal and have set start and finish times and a non-elimination format.
+Competitions outside the club that are informal, have set start and finish times, and use a non-elimination format.

 • USTA Tournaments

 2) Skills Competitions: Let’s dig into this concept a bit more.
 If you are armed with a bunch of good games that have a tennis-specific purpose, you can offer endless games for a skills competition.
-The Skillastics for Tennis program is a great start and will give you a lot of ideas to get started.
-Do this test, bring your class of 5-6 year olds together and ask them… “Who wants to do a competition?” and you will see how they typically scream out and say “yes”.
+The Skillastics for Tennis program is a great start and will give you plenty of ideas to get you started.
+Do this test: bring your class of 5- to 6-year-olds together and ask them… “Who wants to do a competition?” and you will see them scream out “yes”.

 3) Play with Parents: In my early years, I coached a lot of high-performance players and was fortunate enough to develop 3 USTA national champions.
-During these years I would have told you that parents should stay out of their kid’s tennis as much as possible, but now I know better.
+During these years, I would have told you that parents should stay out of their kids’ tennis as much as possible, but now I know better.
 At my current club, we try to be the club where family tennis reigns.
-In fact, all 3 of those national champions had parents that would spend a lot of time with them on the court in addition to the time the players spent on the court with me.
+In fact, all 3 of those national champions had parents who spent a lot of time with them on the court, in addition to the time the players spent with me.

-It is preferable that parents introduce the sport to their kids because kids like to do stuff with their parents.
+Parents should introduce their kids to the sport because kids like to do things with their parents.
 At my club, we have implemented some very family-friendly policies that drive more kids and parents to get on the courts together.
 This helps the players get the necessary court time they need to improve.
-I always make sure I educate the parents on what skills and games they should be doing on the court with their kids.
-This way I know the time is valuable and is helping the kids become better.
-Below is an example of just one policy that we have which promotes parents playing with their kids…(from our website)
+I always make sure to educate parents about which skills and games they should practice on the court with their kids.
+This way, I know time is valuable and that it’s helping the kids become better.
+Below is an example of just one policy that we have, which promotes parents playing with their kids…(from our website)

-Parents/Kids Play for FREE: Again this year we will allow parents of the players in our junior program to play free with their kids at no charge.
+Parents/Kids Play for FREE: Again this year, we will allow parents of players in our junior program to play for free with their kids.

 Here is how it works…